4GeeksAcademy/bootstrap-exercises-tutorial/exercises/05-Sidebar-With-Menu/README.md

 2. The first column should be a `col-2` and the second one should be `col-10`.

-3. The title of the second column should be an `<h4></h4>`.
+3. The title of the second column should be an `<h4>`.

 ## 💡 Hint:

-Create a row with two columns.
++ Create a row with two columns.
 The column on the left side must have a sidebar menu inside.

-### :mag_right: Important:
+## 🔎 Important:

 Check this documentation: